oplS15projects/FP4-proposal/README.md

 - Synthesizer will accept input from both the mouse and the keyboard.

+### Final Deliverable (05-01)
+ * On this day all of the backend work should be merged with the UI to create the working synthesizer, if it is not already done by the demonstration date.

 ## Group Responsibilities
 Here each group member gets a section where they, as an individual, detail what they are responsible for in this project.
 Each group member writes their own Responsibility section.
 Include the milestones and final deliverable.